 - Bachelor of Science (BSc)

-- 3 years; 4 with international study
+- 3 years, or 4 with international study

 - Typical A-level offer

-AAA, to include A level Maths
+AAA, including A level Maths

 - Typical contextual A-level offer